 Camp has the ability to provide a transformative experience to each individual camper that comes to our site.
-Mapes’ wish for the campers of 2018 is to see the potential of camp’s impact realized by each person that comes through our program.
+Mapes’ wish for the campers this summer is to see the potential of camp’s impact realized by each person that comes through our program.
 Her hope is that they can leave camp at the end of the week knowing more about themselves, the world, God, and living in community with others.

 Although primarily office based, Bridget is proud to say she has done Cairn’s high ropes, climbed the ‘wall” and “zipped” down the zip line.
 She also loves taking part in the ad-hoc kickball championships with the staff and LITs.
 She gets a wee bit too excited and has often lost a shoe while running wildly from base-to-base.

 Bridget has lived in Scotland, England, the US and here in Canada.
 Her professional background is project management, continuing education and training and human resources.
 She is a graduate of the University of Glasgow and has post grad diplomas from the Institute of Personnel Management.
 She has been a member of her local church, Bethune, since 1999.

 Jon 'Little Dipper’ Fairley started camping in the late 1990s at Camp Iona (Bala), there he developed a love and passion for the outdoors.
 His passion for canoe tripping led him to the Outdoor Leadership program at Algonquin College.
 The college program introduced him to new fun and exciting outdoor pursuits, and through friendships made, brought him back to the summer camp world; working as the Iona Program Director.
 After a season of directing at Iona, he returned to Cairn as the Site Manager.